From Yan Fu to translations of Chinese language textbooks

 That is a task for skilled translators to ponder and to figure out, as we all need to read good works written in different languages to broaden our minds.

-But, how about Chinese language textbooks?
+What about Chinese language textbooks?
 It seems to me that both bad translations and good translations will do a disservice.

 The function of Chinese language textbooks is to teach Chinese.
 So a dilemma arises.